forenablers/forenablers.github.io/src/pages/pn-hackathon-2018/index.md

 - Not enough data
 - Everyone in a team wants to go his own direction
 - Technology driven people VS goal driven
+- Pitch: Speaker should speak with his own words, make it fun
+- Number of free parking spots doesn't matter (every 15 min in fully occupied zone someone is leaving).